-2.2.2 The following members of staff have also received the Designated Safeguarding Lead training:
+2.2.1 The Deputy Designated Safeguarding Leads are:

-Dan Chapman, Kate Samways & Lianne Beer
+Dan Chapman Kate Samways Lianne Beer (Preschool)

-2.2.3 The nominated governor for Safeguarding and Child Protection is:
+2.2.2 The nominated governor for Safeguarding and Child Protection is:

 Janet Williams

 - 2.3 The Governing body will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
 Whilst the activities of the DSL can be delegated to appropriately trained